Kobe Bryant sexual assault case: Civil case

 In August 2004, the accuser filed a civil lawsuit against Bryant over the incident.
 In March 2005, the two parties settled that lawsuit.
 The terms of the settlement were not disclosed to the public.
 The Los Angeles Times reported that legal experts estimated the settlement was more than $2.5 million.

 Aftermath

-Eight months after the initial incident, the Lodge & Spa at Cordillera remodeled and as part of that sold some furniture.
-There was speculation that some pieces included in this sale were from "Room 35" where Bryant had allegedly stayed at the time.
-The lodge denied this and stated they had disposed of the furniture from that room separately.
-The spa was sold in 2019 and converted into a drug treatment facility.

-After the allegations, Bryant signed a seven-year contract valued at $136 million over seven years, and he regained several of his endorsements from Nike, Spalding, and Coca-Cola although his contracts with brands including Nutella and McDonald's were not renewed.
+After the allegations, Bryant gifted his wife a $4 million eight-carat purple diamond ring, leading to speculation that it was an apology gift for his infidelities.
+Bryant signed a seven-year contract with the Los Angeles Lakers valued at $136 million, and he regained several of his endorsements from Nike, Spalding, and Coca-Cola although his contracts with brands including Nutella and McDonald's were not renewed.
+After issuing a statement after the case was dismissed in 2004, Bryant never discussed the case publicly again.

+In 2018, following the prominence of the MeToo movement, Bryant was removed from a panel for the Animation Is Film Festival after a petition raised concerns about Bryant's alleged past violent behavior.
+Public discussion of the case was renewed following Bryant's death in the 2020 Calabasas helicopter crash.

+Eight months after the initial incident, the Lodge and Spa at Cordillera remodeled and some of the furniture was sold off.
+All furniture from the room Bryant had was disposed of and not offered for public sale.
+The building was sold in 2019 and converted into a drug treatment facility.